-The Project keeps track of States that have passed laws that take military service into account in making child custody and visitation decisions.
+The Project keeps track of states that have passed laws that take military service into account in making child custody and visitation decisions.
 At present, it rates 36 states as 'green' for addressing some aspect of the difficulties facing parents who temporarily must give up custody of their children or who must forgo visitation because of military service.
-A map of those states is provided here.

-If you need help in a custody or parental rights dispute as a result of your military service, use the "about me" tab and search box on this website to look for possible resources in your State.
+If you need help in a custody or parental rights dispute as a result of your military service, use the "Find Legal Help" page and search your state and type of organization for possible resources in your state.